Non-Stationary Queues with Batch Arrivals: Transforms of the Stochastic Processes

-In our next result, we find that under the assumptions where, for a batch that arrives at time $s$, all services within that batch are i.i.d. with CDF $F_{s}$, as well as independent of the batch size $B_{s}$, the finite-dimensional distributions of both $\{Q(t); t \geq 0\}$ and $\{D(t); t \geq 0\}$ simplify considerably.
+Although it is commonplace and thus expected for the exponential distribution to yield great simplicity, we can also find reduced expressions while maintaining some broader generality.
+In our next result, we find that under the assumptions where, for a batch that arrives at time $s$, all services within that batch are i.i.d. with CDF $F_{s}$, as well as independent of the batch size $B_{s}$, the finite-dimensional distributions of both $\{Q(t); t \geq 0\}$ and $\{D(t); t \geq 0\}$ simplify considerably from Theorem~\ref{MainLSTresult}.

 \begin{theorem} Suppose that within each batch arriving at time $s$, the amounts of work within that batch are i.i.d. with cumulative distribution function $F_{s}$.
 Then the joint Laplace-Stieltjes transform of the random vector is as follows: for $\boldsymbol{\alpha} := (\alpha_{1}, \alpha_{2}, \ldots, \alpha_{m}) \in \mathbb{R}_{+}^{m}$, $\boldsymbol{\beta} := (\beta_{1}, \beta_{2}, \ldots, \beta_{m}) \in \mathbb{R}_{+}^{m}$, we have